shameem17/iOS-Learning/protocols.md

 ```

 > **IMPORTANT** <br>
-> class init should be required init if the protocol has initializer
+> Class init should be required init if the protocol has an initializer
 >

 Example: